amd2trk/BSS/README.md

-# BMS
+# BSS
-Bank Managment system
+Bank Service system

 This program is written in C++ and WxWidgets